-The Nominating and Corporate Governance Committee is responsible for identifying and considering candidates for directorships and the size and composition of our Board, overseeing the process of evaluating the performance of our Board, evaluating and overseeing our ESG principles, initiative and risks and reporting and advising our Board on other corporate governance matters.
+The Nominating and Corporate Governance Committee is responsible for identifying and considering candidates for directorships and the size and composition of our Board, overseeing the process of evaluating the performance of our Board, evaluating and overseeing our environmental, social and governance ("ESG") principles, initiative and risks and reporting and advising our Board on other corporate governance matters.
+For example, the Nominating and Corporate Governance Committee conducts a periodic review and oversees the Company's strategy and initiatives regarding the Company's ESG responsibility, and reports its findings to the Board on an annual basis.

 The current members of our Nominating and Corporate Governance Committee are Sue-Jean Lin, Terrie Curran and Howard Welgus, M.D.
 Ms. Curran serves as the Chair of the committee.
 With the exception of Dr. Welgus, each of the members of our Nominating and Corporate Governance Committee is an independent director under the applicable rules and regulations of Nasdaq relating to Nominating and Corporate Governance Committee independence.
 As a result, in accordance with Nasdaq Rule 5605(e), director nominees are selected, or recommended for the Board's selection, by the independent directors constituting a majority of the Board's independent directors in a vote in which only independent directors participate.
 In carrying out its responsibilities, the Nominating and Corporate Governance Committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq rules.
 A copy of the Nominating and Corporate Governance Committee charter is available to security holders on the Company's website at https://investors.arcutis.com/corporate-governance/governance-overview.